 If you have engorged breasts or clogged ducts, your first step to tackling the issue is to ensure you keep a frequent and steady breastfeeding schedule, especially on the affected breasts.
 If for some reason your little one cannot breastfeed, you can substitute with pumping.

-Engorgement or clogged ducts tend to appear because it’s the start of your breastfeeding and your body hasn’t adapted yet.
+As mentioned above engorgement or clogged ducts tend to appear because it’s the start of your breastfeeding and your body hasn’t adapted yet.
 It can also happen because you’ve confused your body by changing breastfeeding rhythm (by maybe missing a couple of breastfeeding sessions).
-Or it can happen for any other reason that creates a disconnect between how much milk your body produces and how much you get out via breastfeeding or pumping.
-In any case your body needs to learn or re-learn your breastfeeding schedule in order to produce the right amount of milk at the right time.
-And for this you need to keep a consistent breastfeeding rhythm to teach your body when you need milk and how much you need.
+In any case your body needs to learn or re-learn your breastfeeding schedule and you therefore need to keep a consistent breastfeeding rhythm.
 Obviously you also need to make sure that you latch your baby correctly to your breast so as to ensure they breastfeed appropriately.
 Your breasts need to be thoroughly emptied after each breastfeeding session.

 The worst thing you can do if you have engorged breasts or clogged ducts is to stop breastfeeding or breastfeed less than usual.
 It can seem like the intuitive thing to do because of the pain in your breasts but if you do so you will just worsen the problem.
 Your body will still produce milk and, if it doesn’t go out, your milk will accumulate in your breasts leading to increased pressure and engorgement.